tomzheng77/monika/README.md

 - systemctl service: starts monika automatically with root
 - mon: communicates with monika to request commands
 - monika.jar: contains the monika program

+these are all the components required for monika,